zowe/docs-site/docs/user-guide/install-zos.md

    After successful installation of either a convenience build or an SMP/E there will be a zFS folder containing the unconfigured Zowe runtime, a PDS SAMPLIB member containing example JCL, as well as a PDS load library containing load modules.
 The steps to prepare the z/OS environment to launch Zowe are the same irrespective of whether you have installed a convenience or SMP/E build.

-2. Configure the z/OS system in preparation for launching the Zowe started tasks, see [Configuring a z/OS system for Zowe].
+2. Configure the z/OS system in preparation for launching the Zowe started tasks, see [Configuring a z/OS system for Zowe](configure-zos-system.md).
 If Zowe has already been launched on the z/OS system then and you are applying a newer Zowe build this step may be skipped unless told otherwise in the release documentation.

-3. Create and customize an instance directory that contains configuration information about which components of Zowe should be executed, see [Zowe instance directory].
+3. Create and customize an instance directory that contains configuration information about which components of Zowe should be executed, see [Zowe instance directory](configure-instance-directory.md).
 A single Zowe runtime can be launched multiple times from different instance directories, each specifying different port ranges, applications to include at start-up, paths of associated runtimes (Java, Node, z/OSMF).

-4. Configure the Zowe certificates keystore and truststore directory, see [Configuring Zowe certificate store].
+4. Configure the Zowe certificates keystore and truststore directory, see [Configuring Zowe certificate store](configure-certificates.md).
 The Zowe certificate directory can be shared between different Zowe instances, including between different Zowe releases unless specified otherwise in the release documentation.

 <JRW TO DO Need a diagram here>